ResearchObject/ro-crate/docs/_blog/2026-04-01/fdo-conference.md

 ## Training

-Stian Soiland-Reyes and Thivisha Uthayakumar from the University of Manchester delivered a training session covering FAIR Signposting and RO-Crate at the pre-conference training day.
+Stian Soiland-Reyes and Thivisha Uthayakumar (both University of Manchester) delivered a training session covering FAIR Signposting and RO-Crate at the pre-conference training day.
 There were also training sessions on two other FDO flavours: Handle FDOs and Nanopublications.

 ## RO-Crate Applications